Celest/lexicology/README.md

 PHP lexicology library.

+> While we only test PHP 7+, this library does work with PHP 5.x.
+PHP Sorting methods changed how they deal with equal sort values in 7+ - so suggestion arrays will differ.

 - Suggests values from an array based on a lexical comparison
 - Return sorted array based on lexical comparison
 - Pick best match from an array